01 - 02 October

 Dartmoor National Park

-Dartmoor is a short twenty-minute drive from Jurys Inn Exeter.
+Dartmoor National Park is located around a thirty-minute drive from Jurys Inn Exeter.

 Royal Albert Memorial Museum & Art Gallery